-Coconut Cherry Popsicles with Dark Chocolate and Almonds
+- Coconut Cherry Popsicles with Dark Chocolate and Almonds

-Get the recipe for Lime and Fresh Cherry Hand Pies
+- Lime and Fresh Cherry Pie

 If you make this recipe, please tag it with #veggiedesserts on Instagram or other social media.
 I LOVE seeing your recreations of my recipes!

-Lime and Fresh Cherry Hand Pies
+Cherry Hand Pies

 - 2 tablespoons caster sugar

 - Zest and juice of ½ a lime

 - 1 x 375g package shortcrust pastry defrosted if frozen